(Parts of this blog were originally published on hellobeaumonde.com)

 - A Value Statement tells your audience very clearly who you are and what value you present to the world.
 A value statement also provides a chance to share what your company’s core values are which serve as motivation and priority in everything you do.
 If you’re a clothing company you might value environmental sustainability and ethical labor.
 (Patagonia’s value statement is: “We’re in business to save our home planet.”
 The value is partly implied, but still clear.)

-- A Vision Statement outlines the aspirations and goals of your company/brand/organization/artwork/etc. (A mission statement explains, often, how you will achieve this vision.)
+- A Vision Statement outlines the aspirations and goals of your brand.
+(A mission statement explains, often, how you will achieve this vision.)
 A vision statement tells where you would like to be in the future, what your bright vision of the future is.
-Using an infinitive (“to” + a verb) is a great way to instill energy into your vision statement.
 For example, “We envision a world where high quality glasses don’t break the bank.”

-- A Mission Statement conveys the purpose and objectives of your company/brand/organization/etc. It’s what propels you forward.
+- A Mission Statement conveys the objectives and purpose of your artistic pursuit.
+It’s what propels you forward.
 Simple and direct sentences are best here.
-A good example, which comes to us from a community-driven café in Raleigh, is: “To raise the collective consciousness by raising the individual consciousness.”
-(Thanks, Raleigh Raw.)
+A good example, coming to us from Life is Good, is: “To spread the power of optimism.”

 Do you need to use all three of these statements next time you update your Facebook About section?
 Or your website?
 Nope!
 In fact, what you write about yourself may blend a bit of each type of statement.